Contents

 Natural Light.

-Houses are becoming greener.
-Saving energy is a significant foundation of residential LEED certification.
-LEED homes consume to 30% less energy than non-LEED houses.
-Skylights bring totally free, tidy, natural light into homes, lowering the amount of artificial light required in a home.
+Residences are ending up being greener.
+Saving energy is a significant foundation of residential LEED accreditation.
+LEED homes use up to 30% less energy than non-LEED houses.
+Skylights bring free, tidy, natural light into houses, reducing the amount of synthetic light required in a home.

 Heat Gain When Needed.